Small Fiber Neuropathy and Autonomic Dysfunction in Lyme Disease

-A retrospective study of 10 patients diagnosed with post-treatment Lyme disease syndrome found that all had small fiber neuropathy, autonomic dysfunction, and abnormal cerebral blood flow — providing objective evidence for symptoms that are often dismissed.
+A retrospective study of 10 patients diagnosed with post-treatment Lyme disease syndrome found that all had small fiber neuropathy, autonomic dysfunction, and abnormal cerebral blood flow—providing measurable evidence for symptoms that are often dismissed.

-The findings suggest that small fiber neuropathy may be a measurable biomarker of persistent Lyme disease symptoms, particularly in patients with prominent sensory complaints.
+These findings suggest that small fiber neuropathy may serve as a biomarker of persistent Lyme disease symptoms, particularly in patients with prominent sensory complaints.

 Study Design

-Patients met the Aucott criteria for post-treatment Lyme disease syndrome:
+Patients met the Aucott criteria for post-treatment Lyme disease syndrome, including persistent fatigue, cognitive symptoms, and widespread pain for at least 6 months following treatment.

 The 10 patients presented with a broad range of autonomic and sensory symptoms.
 The most common included: